How Does a Forward Osmosis System Work?

 Forward osmosis, also known as FO, is a water separation process in which a semipermeable membrane and the natural energy of osmotic pressure are used to separate water from dissolved solutes.
 The osmotic pressure can be used to transport water through the membrane while the dissolved solutes are retained on the other side.

 It is a remarkably effective filtration process, ensuring only pure water is extracted from the feed solution.
 It helps ensure that forward osmosis technology is useful for different types of industrial water treatment applications like product concentration, wastewater management, and water recycling.

 The FO process depends on the natural energy of osmotic pressure and hence needs less energy than hydraulic pressure-based water treatment methods.

 How Forward Osmosis Differs from Reverse Osmosis?

 Sometimes, Forward Osmosis is simply referred to as Osmosis, but in the industrial water treatment context, it is referred to as forward osmosis so that it can be distinguished from reverse osmosis.
 Also known as RO, reverse osmosis is a water treatment method based on membranes.
 In this method, hydraulic pressure is used as a driving force.

 How Forward Osmosis Works?

-A feed solution like industrial wastewater flows on one side of the water membrane in a forward osmosis system.
+A feed solution like industrial wastewater flows on one side of the water membrane in a forward osmosis system works.
 In contrast, a draw solution with a higher TDS (total dissolved salinity) flows on the other side.